 As I reached in to grab the wet sheets out of my washer this morning, I quickly realized that more than sheets had been bundled in the load.
-Not only were tiny bits of paper stuck to the linens, they also dotted the interior of the machine like spit wads.
+Not only were tiny bits of paper stuck to the linens, but they also dotted the interior of the machine-like spit wads.

 It reminded me of my days as a middle school teacher- only these were slung into place by centrifugal force.